Ultramann/shifu/README.md

 #### `shifu_cmd_arg`
 * Configuration to parse command line arguments to variables, optionally setting defaults for those variables
-* Can parse command line arguments in the following ways
-  * Binary option: the value of a variable is assigned a value depending on whether or not the option is set
-    * e.g. `-v/--verbose` could set the `VERBOSE` variable to `true` but `false` if not provided
-    * Number of command line arguments parsed: 0 or 1, the option
-  * Option w/ default: the value of a variable has a default value which can be overwritten with an option and following value
-    * e.g. `-o/--output` could optionally set an output directory if provided
-  * Option no default: the value of a variable can be set with an option and following value, but its value is empty if unprovided
-    * e.g. `-t/--temp` could optionally set a file to use as temporary storage, by default its empty so the program can decide what to do when this occurs
-  * Positional arguments: the value of a variable must be set with a required value
-    * e.g. the main target of a program, required argument
-  * Remaining arguments: used when zero or more arguments can be passed together
-    * e.g. a list of files to work on
-    * No command line arguments are parsed in this case, the usage and help strings are updated with remaining arguments information and all unparsed command line arguments to the command function's target function, aka they will be accessible via `"$@"` in the target function
 * Arguments are passed in two parts separated by a required double dash, `--`:
   ```sh
   shifu_cmd_arg [matching patterns] -- [parsing configuration]